English ship Fagons

 Her length on the keel was recorded as 82 ft for tonnage calculation.
 The breadth was 24 ft 6 in with a depth in hold of 10 ft 0 in.
 The tonnage was thus calculated at 26176/94 bm tons.

 She was originally armed with 22 guns, comprising 18 demi-culverins on the single gundeck and 4 sakers on the quarterdeck.
-At the Restoration in 1660 she was taken into the Royal Navy and renamed as HMS Milford.
-By 1665 she actually carried 30 guns, comprising 14 demi-culverins and 2 6-pounders on the gundeck, and 12 sakers on the quarterdeck, plus 2 3-pounders on the poop.
-In the Second Anglo-Dutch War she took part in the Battle of Lowestoft in June 1665.
-She was at Port Mahon (Menorca under Captain John Shelley on 7 July 1671 when a fire broke out in her bread room, and she was burnt out.
+At the Restoration in 1660, she was taken into the Royal Navy and renamed HMS Milford.
+By 1665, she carried 30 guns, comprising 14 demi-culverins and 2 6-pounders on the gundeck, and 12 sakers on the quarterdeck, plus 2 3-pounders on the poop.
+In the Second Anglo-Dutch War, she took part in the Battle of Lowestoft in June 1665.
+She was at Port Mahon (Menorca under Captain John Shelley on 7 July 1671 when a fire broke out in her bread room, and she was burnt.